International Women’s Day 2021

 Roxann Cooke

-New England and Pennsylvania Managing Director of Consumer Banking, JP Morgan Chase
+Regional Director of Consumer Banking and Wealth Management, JP Morgan Chase

 Kathrin Knauf